deadsmond/HumanShortCode/python/README.md

 Decode a code string back into the original integer.

-- code — Code string to decode
+- code: Code string to decode
-- alphabet — Optional custom alphabet used in encoding
+- alphabet: Optional custom alphabet used in encoding
-- length — Expected code length excluding hyphen
+- length: Expected code length excluding hyphen

 Raises ValueError if invalid input.